-Decided that you need a divorce -- from one of your credit cards?
+Decided that you need a divorce -- from one (or all) of your credit cards?

-Closing out a card is not something to be done rashly or sloppily.
-The right way involves asking the right questions, getting pertinent answers, and making sure that you minimize any damage to your credit score.
+There are steps you should take before canceling a credit card -- it's not something to be done hastily.
+The right way to close out a card involves assessing your spending, asking yourself the right questions, and minimizing any potential damage to your credit score.

 Take these steps to cancel a card cleanly, so you won't regret it.

-1. Make sure you're canceling for a good reason
+1. Make sure you're canceling for the right reason

-Most credit cards have some sort of rewards program.
-Before you make a move to cancel, make sure you take advantage of any remaining rewards as best you can.
+Before you make a move to cancel, make sure you take advantage of the rewards you’ve accumulated.

-Check your card’s website for the details on how to redeem — and don’t cancel until you’ve milked the rewards dry.
+Check the card or company website for details on how to redeem — and don’t cancel until you’ve milked all the rewards.

 The best cash-back cards have the easiest redemption features.

-Make sure to cancel any automatic charges and preapproved payments linked to the card.
+Make sure to cancel any recurring payments or bills linked to the card.
+This step is crucial.